kln12/Interview_questions/README.md

 # Monitoring

 1.how to configure the datebase frontend and backend
-2.how to knwo the ip address
 3.How to define Alert manager in grafana
 4.define prometheus

 #Define CI/CD
+#Define Monolithic vs microservises